dcunited001/dcunited001.github.io/_drafts/speed-of-thought-misc-and-outline.md

 - the most important: in a post-convergence world, causality itself operates in a fundamentally different way, which can be anticipated by observing the evolution of various graphs
+  - (causality has never been easy to understand)

 - social media, data science, internet of things, etc are part of a continuing trend of technology and quantification of human behavior